Quick FactsDirector/Principal: Ms. Channel HutchinsonAssistant Director/Principal: Mr. Jason Collado

 School Division/Feeder Pattern:

-Schools Division 5 - Wilmer Hutchins High School Feeder Pattern
+Schools Division 5 - Seagoville High School Feeder Pattern

-New Times, New Talent, New TechThe mission of A. Maceo Smith New Tech High School is to be an outstanding school of choice where students are engaged in projects-based learning that develops 21st Century Skills supported by technology that prepares them for a competitive global society.About New Tech Network
+New Times, New Talent, New TechThe mission of New Tech High School at B.F.
+Darrell is to be an outstanding school of "choice", where learners (students) are engaged in projects-based learning that develops 21st Century skills supported by technology that prepares them for a competitive global society.About New Tech Network

-A. Maceo Smith New Tech High is part of the New Tech Network, a nationwide network dedicated to helping high school students gain the knowledge and skills necessary for life, college and the 21st century workplace.
+New Tech High is a part of the New Tech Network, a nationwide network dedicated to helping high school learners gain the knowledge and skills necessary for life, college and the 21st century workplace.
 Founded in Napa, California, the New Tech Network began as a partnership between the local high school and business leaders.
 The objective is to re-invent teaching and learning to ensure that all graduating students are truly prepared to meet the needs of the new, emerging economy.
-To date, the New Tech Network has successfully supported the transformation of 62 schools across the nation.School Colors - Blue & SilverMascot - FalconUniform colors -We will not utilize uniforms.Special Programs:Digital Graphics
+To date, the New Tech Network has successfully supported the transformation of 62 schools across the nation.School Colors - Blue & SilverMascot - FalconUniform colors -We will not utilize uniforms.Special Programs:3 Pathways:Gaming, Animation, and Film.Digital Graphics

 Project Based Learning